SaschaZeGerman/loginbuddy/README.md

 # Getting started

-To get started, checkout the [https://github.com/SaschaZeGerman/loginbuddy-samples](samples project) or visit the online version at [https://loginbuddy.net](https://loginbuddy.net).
+To get started, checkout the [samples project](https://github.com/SaschaZeGerman/loginbuddy-samples) or visit the online version at [https://loginbuddy.net](https://loginbuddy.net).

 Loginbuddy includes configuration templates for common OpenID providers which simplifies the configuration effort: